Wifiis now available @ your library!

 • Unauthorized access to any network, database, or computer system;

 • Display of graphic pornography.
-Such displays are inappropriate in a public building, and may be considered sexual harassment;
+Such displays are inappropriate in a public building.

 • Any uses or behavior which interferes with other users or library activities;